joe-at-startupmedia/pmon3/README.md

 mq_user:
 # specify a custom group to access files in posix_mq_dir or shmem_dir (must also provide a user)
 mq_group:
-# a JSON configuration file to specify a list of apps to start on the first initialization
+# a configuration file to specify a list of apps to start on the first initialization (json, yaml or toml)
 apps_config_file: /etc/pmon3/config/app.config.json
 ```